This post probably contains affiliate links. The full disclosure policy is pretty boring, but you can see it here

 The sticker don’t stay on much longer than a few days, which is a plus if you like the idea of easily reusing them.
 However, if your point is to decorate a room for a few months, you’d probably be better off getting something like these vinyl wall decals.
 These sticker launchers are more about the shooting than the decorating.

-This glow in the dark flying disc comes in blue, red, green, and multicolor.
+This flying disc comes in blue, red, green, and multicolor.
 It’s electronic, so don’t make the mistake of playing with it near a pool or too close to the ocean at the beach.

 This disc is great for Ultimate Frisbee practice and has a much softer plastic than other UF discs, so it is easier to throw and less painful to catch.
 However, it can’t be used in an actual UF game because it is 185g instead of 175g and has the battery compartment in the middle.
 I don’t know a thing about Ultimate Frisbee, but I’ll take people’s word for it!